 This species is found in the far south of Europe, across North Africa and the Middle East into eastern Asia.
 It is usually 50-65mm in length, the females a little larger than the males.
 It is locally common in the thermomediterranean zone of southern and eastern Spain where I have found it in hot and sunny, usually sandy habitats including fixed coastal dunes and sandy hills inland.
 It also occurs on some parts of south-eastern Spain farther inland as well as one site in central Spain.
 Where I have found it in stony areas, there are frequently areas of loose, bare soil.
 The habitats always have a reasonable covering of scrub and areas of open ground.
 In the Sierra de Baza it was common in the sandy Lygos scrub on the northern slopes but also in a rocky area on the south-facing side at 1650m asl.
 The nymphs are usually found running about on the ground amongst the scrub but the adults will also climb.

 This species appears to be diurnal, feeding on flying insects like Lepidoptera and Neuroptera, moving up into scrub at night.
 It appears to have one generation a year with the adults appearing in July and August.
-Largish nymphs can be found in late April and May suggesting it over-winters as a nymph.
+Largish nymphs have be found in late April and May.
 The oothecas are laid within loose/soft soil.
 The female will dig a depression using a modified sub-genital plate [the underside of the genitalia] that carries two largish spines.
 She will make sweeping motions by curling her abdomen from side to side in order to excavate the hole.
 The ootheca is then laid and the site quickly filled in again and then swept smooth with the tarsi of an outstretched hind leg.
 A captive female took 2-4 hours to complete the digging, depositing the ootheca and infilling of the hole.
 Excavation started in the early evening, finishing after dark.
-Three ootheca were laid by one female and they ended up about 1cm below the surface though one hole was 3-4 cms deep when fully excavated.
+Three ootheca were laid by one female and they ended up about 1cm below the surface though the hole was much deeper when fully excavated.
 They were 14-16mm in length.

 Female digging pit to lay eggs in .